tufucheung/PDF-nano/README.md

 PDF Nano could dramatically reduce the size of PDF, while keeping the images and texts clear enough for screen readers.

-Actually, PDF Nano is an Automator workflow, therefore it works on macOS only, as a service on the context menu.
+Actually, PDF Nano is an **Automator workflow**, therefore it works on **macOS only**, as a service on the context menu.

 ## Prerequisites

-You will need Ghostscript, a famous interpreter for the PostScript language and for PDF.
+You will need **Ghostscript**, a famous interpreter for the PostScript language and for PDF.

 To install [Ghostscript][2], you can:
 *  follow [the official guide][3]